+- Safety;

+- Quality of Care;

+- Permanency Support;

 - Family Foster Homes;

 - Child Caring Institutions; and

 - General Administrative Matters.

 Room, Board and Watchful Oversight (R.B.W.O.) is the provision of lodging, food, and attentive responsible care to children.
 Providers shall be responsible for the provision or acquisition of services to ensure that each child's physical, social, emotional, educational/vocational, nutritional, spiritual/cultural and permanency needs are met.
 These services are defined as follows: